Stained Glass of an Angel Giving God’s Word to His Prophet

 Then, evidently seeing the stricken look on the face of this apostle and the terrified looks of the other disciples, he adds these words: “Let not your heart be troubled; believe in God, believe also in me.
 In my Father’s house are many rooms (many abiding places).”
 (John 14:1-2 RSV) It is my personal belief that he was referring to the entire universe when he said “the Father’s house.”
 That is where God dwells.
 “In my Father’s house there are many places to live,” he says.
 Earth is one of them, but only one.
 “And if it were not so, would I have told you that I go to prepare a place for you?
 And when I go and prepare a place for you, I will come again and take you to myself.”
 (John 14:2-3 RSV) That is the key for the destiny of the true church – “Take you to myself.”
 It is rather interesting that the New Testament never says that the church is going to go to heaven.
 Did you know that?
 We talk like that all the time, but it does not.
 It says that the church is going to be with the Lord – “Take you to myself and that where I am, you may be also.”
 (John 14:3 RSV) That is to be the church’s destiny.

-Now this is the first hint that the Lord has given of how he is going to solve the problem of gathering the wheat into his barn.
+This is the first hint that the Lord has given of how he is going to solve the problem of gathering the wheat into his barn.
 First, he says, “I will come again and take you to myself.”
 That is all we have in this passage here.
-It was given to the disciples, to Peter, James, John and Paul to enlarge upon these words of Our Lord and to give us further inspired details concerning them.
+It was given to the disciples, to Peter, James, John and Paul to enlarge upon these words of our Lord and to give us further inspired details concerning them.
 In the writings of Paul we find some very helpful further details about this coming to receive the church to himself.
 This is not in relationship to the world; we will see the difference between those in a moment.
-But now he is talking to his church and he says, “I am coming again to receiveyou to myself; where I am, there you will be also.”
+But now he is talking to his church and he says, “I am coming again to receive you to myself; where I am, there you will be also.”

-Now, in First Corinthians, the fifteenth chapter (the great resurrection chapter), the apostle Paul is speaking about the believer’s hope of resurrection – because Christ lives, we too shall live.
+In First Corinthians, the fifteenth chapter (the great resurrection chapter), the apostle Paul is speaking about the believer’s hope of resurrection – because Christ lives, we too shall live.
 Because Christ is risen, we shall rise.
 In verse 51 he says: “Lo, I tell you a mystery.”
 Now that does not mean something mysterious; that means something that has been hidden up to now, now to be revealed.
 Now I tell you a sacred secret.
 “We shall not all sleep.”
 That is, we are not all going to die.
 “But we shall all be changed.”
 We may not all die, but we will all be changed.
 We are not going to go into the next life like we are.
 We won’t carry with us all the aches and pains and scars and all the other things we’ve gathered in this life.
 Some are going to die, most perhaps, but not all.
 “We shall not all sleep, but we shall all be changed – in a moment, in the twinkling of an eye.”

-Now most of us think of that as the blinking of an eye.
+Most of us think of that as the blinking of an eye.
 That isn’t what it is at all.
 The blinking of an eye is much too slow.
 This is the twinkling of an eye.
 Ever see an eye twinkle?
 Just a slight movement of the eyeball and a flash of light comes forth.
 You can see it; the eye is constantly flashing as it moves and the slightest move makes a twinkling.
-That is what he is talking about – in the twinkling of an eye (instantaneously, without a word of warning).
+That is what he is talking about – in the twinkling of an eye, instantaneously, without a word of warning.
 “In a moment, in the twinkling of an eye, we shall all be changed.”
 When?
 “At the last trumpet.”
 “For the trumpet will sound, and the dead will be raised imperishable, and we (living) shall be changed.
 For this perishable (or that is, this corruptible, meaning the dead ones – those who have died, their bodies have already begun to decay or are decayed), these corrupt ones must put on incorruption.
 And this mortal body (these bodies subject to death, but not yet dead) will put on immortality.”
 (1 Cor.
 52-53 RSV) Like that, in the twinkling of an eye.
 “And when the perishable (or the corruptible) puts on the incorruptible, and the mortal puts on immortality, then shall come to pass the saying that is written: ‘Death is swallowed up in victory.
 O Death, where is thy victory?
 O Death, where is thy sting?’”
 (1 Cor.
 15:54-55 RSV) There is a temptation to dwell on that wonderful passage.
 That is the hope of the believer as he lays a loved one away in a grave – “We shall not all sleep, but we shall all be changed, in a moment, in the twinkling of an eye.”
 And it will be, says Paul, at the “last trumpet.”

 He gives us further light on this in first Thessalonians when writing to this church of new believers who were troubled by certain pressures, temptations and terrible persecutions that they were going through.
 He encourages them with certain words.
 They too were wondering about what had happened to their loved ones who died.
 They did not know whether they would be with them in heaven.
-They wrote to the apostle about this and in verse 13 of chapter 4 he said:
+They wrote to the apostle about this, and in verse 13 of chapter 4 Paul said:

 In other words, he says, I am going to clarify your doubts and uncertainties.
 I do not want you to be ignorant like you have been about this.

 But since we believe that Jesus died and rose again-1> [that is the fundamental faith of all Christians], even so, through Jesus, God will bring with him those who have fallen asleep.”
-(1 Thes.
+(1 Thess.
 4:14 RSV)

 They knew that Jesus was coming back again to reign in power and glory.
 Both the Old and the New Testaments spoke very eloquently about this return.
 Jesus himself had described it.
 He would come in great power and glory to establish his kingdom.
 And now, says Paul, he will bring with him these that have fallen asleep that you are so concerned about.
 Naturally, their question would be: How is this done?
 How can he bring with him those that have died?
 Their bodies are in the grave.
 Their literal bodies are going to come back with him, but how can this be?
 Well, he said, let me explain: “For this we declare to you by the word of the Lord…” (Here is a revealed mystery; the same mystery that he made reference to in 1 Corinthians 15 – “We shall not all sleep, but we shall all be changed” – here it is again), “That we who are alive, who are left until the coming of the Lord…” – now here he used a very special word for the “coming of the Lord.”
-It is the wordparousia in the Greek, which means not merely a coming, but a presence – the coming of the Lord and his continuing presence afterward.
+It is the word parousia in the Greek, this means not merely a coming, but a presence – the coming of the Lord and his continuing presence afterward.
 I want you to remember that because we are going to look a little more closely at it in another passage.

-“We who are alive” he says, (who are left until theparousia, the presence of the Lord) “shall not precede those who have fallen asleep.”
-(1 Thes.
-4:15 RSV) (We are not going up first; don’t worry about them, they are not going to be left behind.)
+“We who are alive” he says, (who are left until the parousia, the presence of the Lord) “shall not precede those who have fallen asleep.”
+(1 Thess.
+4:15 RSV) We are not going up first; don’t worry about them, they are not going to be left behind.
 “For the Lord himself will descend from heaven with a cry of command, with the archangel’s call, and with the sound of the trumpet of God (the last trumpet).
 And the dead in Christ will rise first (don’t worry about them, he says, they’re going to go up first).”
 They get a head start.
 As someone has said, it’s because they have six feet further to go!
 “Then we who are alive, who are left, shall be caught up together with them in the clouds (or in clouds, I think it doesn’t mean in the clouds, but in clouds of saints) to meet the Lord in the air.
 And so we shall always be with the Lord.”
-(1 Thes.
+(1 Thess.
 4:16-17 RSV) What did Jesus say?
 “I will come again and receive you unto myself, that where I am there you may be also.”
 (John 14:3 RSV) “So shall we ever be with the Lord.
 Wherefore comfort one another with these words.”
-(1 Thes.
+(1 Thess.
 4:17-18 RSV) He said you don’t have to worry, the dead in Christ are going to rise first.
 That is how it will be possible for Jesus to bring them back with him when he comes in glory.
-There is going to be a preceding coming which he calls here a presence that will come first.
+There is going to be a preceding coming, which he calls here a presence that will come first.
 The Lord Jesus will descend first for his church and bring them all together, the dead and the living both.
 Then later they shall appear with him in glory, when he appears to reign.
 So this is how they can come back with Him.
 It will be, as he declares by the word of the Lord, a previous coming that will make this possible, a coming for his church alone, exactly as the Lord Himself had said.

-Now he goes on: “But as to the times and the seasons, brethren, you have no need to have anything written to you [about those].”
-(1 Thes.
+Then he goes on: “But as to the times and the seasons, brethren, you have no need to have anything written to you [about those].”
+(1 Thess.
 5:1 RSV) You have all the Scriptures about those, and that is all you can know about them.
 Remember Jesus had said, “The times and the seasons are not for you to know.
 The Father has put them in His own power.”
 Only what has been revealed about them is all anyone knows.
 “But you yourselves know well that the Day of the Lord will come like a thief in the night.”
-(1 Thes.
+(1 Thess.
 5:2 RSV) This has been foretold.
 The Day of the Lord is this time of tribulation and of judgment identified in both the book of Revelation and the Old Testament as the day of God’s wrath – “The great day of his wrath is come and who shall be able to stand?” – the day when the judgments of God are poured out upon a Christ-rejecting earth.
 That day, says the apostle, will come like a thief in the night, that is, suddenly, unexpectedly to the people of earth.

 When people say there is peace and security, then sudden destruction will come upon them as travail comes upon a woman with child.
 And there will be no escape.
 But you are not in darkness, brethren, for that day to surprise you like a thief.
 No, you are the sons of the day.
 You are the sons of light.
 We are not of the night nor of the darkness.
 So then let us not sleep as others do, but let us keep awake and be sober.
 For those who sleep, sleep at night and those who get drunk, are drunk at night.
 But, since we belong to the day, let us be sober and put on the breastplate of faith and love, and for a helmet the hope of salvation.”
-(1 Thes.
+(1 Thess.
 5:3-8 RSV)

 Now he does not mean salvation from hell.
 That was already long since theirs.
-He means salvation from the day of wrath which is to come for he goes right on: “For God has not destined us for wrath, but to obtain salvation through our Lord Jesus Christ who died for us, so that whether we wake or sleep, (whether we are dead or alive when He comes, it does not make any difference), we might live together with Him.”
-(1 Thes.
+He means salvation from the day of wrath which is to come, for he goes right on: “For God has not destined us for wrath, but to obtain salvation through our Lord Jesus Christ who died for us, so that whether we wake or sleep, (whether we are dead or alive when He comes, it does not make any difference), we might live together with Him.”
+(1 Thess.
 5:9-10 RSV) That’s quite clear, isn’t it?
-He comes first for his church and we are not destined for that period of wrath or judgment, but we are to be caught up together with Him in the clouds.
+He comes first for his church, and we are not destined for that period of wrath or judgment, but we are to be caught up together with Him in the clouds.

 That word rebellion is a word that requires a little more study.
-It is the Greek wordapostasia.
+It is the Greek word apostasia.
 You can see how it relates to our word apostasy.
 We anglicized it to get our word apostasy.
 It means basically “a departure.”
-Of course you can see that an apostasy is a departure from the faith and sometimes it is used that way in Scripture.
+Of course you can see that an apostasy is a departure from the faith, and sometimes it is used that way in Scripture.
 The interesting thing is that when it is used that way, it has those words added to it – “a departure from the faith” – indicating that this word all by itself does not mean necessarily a departure from the faith, just a departure.
 Suppose you translate it that way, as increasingly I find Greek scholars are translating this word.
 “Let no one deceive you in any way.
 For that day will not come unless the departure comes first.”
-(2 Thes.
+(2 Thess.
 2:3 RSV) What departure?
 Why, the departure of the saints – the one he just referred to, our gathering together unto him; our gathering to meet him!

 Now, don’t be deceived, he said, and don’t be alarmed; how could you be in the day of the Lord?
 The church’s departure comes first.
 And in that day of the Lord “the man of lawlessness is revealed, the son of perdition, who opposes and exalts himself against every so-called god or object of worship so that he takes his seat in the temple of God proclaiming himself to be God.”
-(2 Thes.
+(2 Thess.
 2:3-4 RSV) This is the Antichrist, the man of sin, the lawless one.
 In Verse 8, “And then the lawless one will be revealed,” (during this period of time; in the midst of the week, we are told in Daniel; his true character will be manifest), “and the Lord Jesus will slay him with the breath of his mouth and destroy him by his appearing and his coming.”
-(2 Thes.
+(2 Thess.
 2:8 RSV) That is the coming at the end in glory and power.

 Now let’s look at that passage where the Lord Jesus himself indicates these two phases or distinctions in his coming.
 Matthew 24 is the great prophetic passage from the lips of the Lord himself.
-The disciples had come to him and said, “Tell us when will this be,” (that is, the destruction of the temple) “and what will be the sign of your coming,” (there they use that wordparousia) “and of the close of the age?”
+The disciples had come to him and said, “Tell us when will this be,” (that is, the destruction of the temple) “and what will be the sign of your coming,” (there they use that word parousia) “and of the close of the age?”
 (Matt.
-24:3 RSV) And in answering Jesus set forth truth about the intervening age: he said it would be a time of wars and rumors of wars, a time when there would be persecution, tribulation and the love of many would grow cold.
+24:3 RSV) And in answering, Jesus set forth truth about the intervening age: he said it would be a time of wars and rumors of wars, a time when there would be persecution, tribulation, and the love of many would grow cold.
 There would come times of pressure, earthquakes and famines; all these things would run their course through the whole time, and the gospel would be preached unto all the nations.
 And then, he said, the close of the age, the end, will come.
 This brief period of time, of seven years or more in length, will begin.
 In the midst of the period, the time will be identified by the desolating sacrilege, (in verse 15) spoken of by the prophet Daniel, standing in the holy place.
 That is what Paul referred to: the man of sin who exalts himself as though he were God and claims to be God, standing in the temple that must be rebuilt in Jerusalem.
 He stands in the holy place and identifies himself as God.
 Then Jesus says, “There will come great tribulation, such as has not been since the beginning of the world, no, nor ever shall be.”
 (Matt.
 24:21 RSV) In verse 29 he says:

 Immediately after the tribulation of those days the sun will be darkened, the moon will not give its light and the stars will fall from heaven, and the powers of the heavens will be shaken.
 Then will appear the sign of the Son of Man in heaven and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.”
 (Matt.
 24:29-30 RSV)